gidavies/AzureDevOpsLab/AzureDevOpsLab1.md

 <img src="images/Lab1_7.jpg" width="624"/>

 Note that if you don't have, or want to create a different, Azure DevOps Organisation you can choose to create one here.
-You may want to set the Pricing tier to the F1 Free and also change where the Application Insights telemetry will be located.
+The name you entered in the previous screen will be used as the organisation name, and then select Yes to create it.
+You may also want to set the Pricing tier to the F1 Free and also change where the Application Insights telemetry will be located.
 Click OK when done:

 <img src="images/Lab1_8.jpg" width="312"/>